IF YOU HAVE ANY PROBLEMS OR ISSUES WITH TELEVISION OR RADIO IN ANY PART OF DORSET

 Picture: From The Dorset Page

-DorBAG continues to push hard for Dorset to be provided with proper local news and events coverage on both terrestrial Television and on Radio.
+Rest assured that DorBAG will continue to push hard for Dorset to be provided with proper local news and events coverage on both terrestrial Television and on Radio.

-In January 2006, Andy Griffee, the then Head of English Regions, announced a new plan to launch a proper Dorset FM Radio station.
-However, once again, in October 2007, we were told this plan had been cancelled due to "lack of funds" - (this is always the excuse despite the BBC having a budget of over £3 billion!).
+In January 2006, Andy Griffee, the then Head of English Regions, announced a new plan to launch a proper, County wide, Dorset FM Radio station.
+However, once again, in October 2007, we were told this plan had been cancelled due to "lack of funds" - (this is always the excuse despite the BBC having a budget of over £3 billion, not counting the appalling waste of millions of pounds we read about in the press!).
 Concerningly, the BBC management claim that they have absolutely no records of this plan which was discussed at many DorBAG meetings - we even have e-mails on various details of the plan sent by BBC management.
-It leaves one concerned as to whether we have been just led along without any real plans in place?
+It leaves one concerned as to whether we had been just led along without any real plans in place?

 In October 2009, Jane McCloskey, the then Head of BBC South West announced plans to re-launch Radio Dorset (part time) as an opt-out from Radio Devon.
 It was going to have a modified Bincombe transmitter to at least reach all of east, central and north Dorset.
 In September 2009, Jane moved jobs and we are now told by the new Heads of BBC South and South West that there is a new plan to re-launch Radio Dorset as an opt-out from Radio Solent and not Radio Devon.
 (Are you still with us???).

-Television: The BBC has advised that, for television, transmitting local news and events coverage for the county will only be possible after switchover to Digital Terrestrial Television, & if they can get the necessary funds.
-That time is here now in West Dorset - so what is the plan?
+Television: The BBC has advised that, for television, transmitting local news and events coverage for the county is still not possible, even after switchover to Digital Terrestrial Television.

 In the meantime, the BBC has encouraged the present regional services (BBC Spotlight from Plymouth, BBC South in Southampton and Points West in Bristol) to cover more items on Dorset in their local news.
-Although Plymouth and Southampton have made a marked improvement, we still get minimal coverage in the county as we are not their prime audience, which is totally unsatisfactory - and what is worse is that, depending on where you live in the county, you can only see that local news broadcast from that particular region\'s transmitter.
+Although Plymouth and Southampton have made a marked improvement, we still get minimal coverage from Points West in the north of the county as we are not their prime audience.
+This is totally unsatisfactory - and what is worse is that, depending on where you live in the county, you can only see that local news broadcast from that particular region's transmitter.
 There are no means (today) to view the combined total news from all regions in one programme.
-Hence, our main thrust now is to persuade the BBC to ensure the county has adequate newsgathering resources and proper services by:
+Hence, our main thrust is to persuade the BBC to ensure the county has adequate newsgathering resources and proper services by:

-- Building up a full team of people with an editor in charge, responsible for all Dorset news & event submissions, facilities, staffing, recruitment etc.
+• Building up a full team of people with an editor in charge, responsible for all Dorset news & event submissions, facilities, staffing, recruitment etc. This has been done, at least for a part-time breakfast show.

-- Providing a new up to-date studio in Dorchester with space to accomodate additional staff
+• Providing a new up to-date studio in Dorchester with space to accomodate additional staff - again, this has been achieved (as above)

-- Adding a new radio and TV transmitter in the county, or providing a suitable alternative method to enable one transmission to reach all of Dorset
+• Adding a new radio and TV transmitter in the county, or providing a suitable alternative method to enable one transmission to reach all of Dorset - essential but still no sign of this.

 DorBAG continues to press, not only for our own county coverage of both Dorset news and activities on Radio & on Terrestrial Television but, in addition, and most importantly, for a consolidated Dorset-wide service that we can all access at the same time, anywhere in the county, by being folded into one BBC Region and with appropriate/additional transmitter coverage.